 - What is the procedure for submitting a petition?

-- Download the petition form from the Faculty’s website;
+- Download the petitions form from the Faculty’s website; 2023-24 Petition Form

 - Indicate on the petition form the request being made;